medic/cht-core/README.md

 Join our [Google Group](https://groups.google.com/forum/#!forum/medic-developers) or file an issue on Github.
 You can also post questions, and look for answers, on our [AnswerHub site](http://medicmobile.cloud.answerhub.com/).

+## Contributing

+You can contribute by messaging our [Google Group](https://groups.google.com/forum/#!forum/medic-developers), raising bugs or improvements in the medic-webapp Github repo, or submitting pull requests.

 ## Build Status

 Builds brought to you courtesy of [Travis CI](https://travis-ci.org/medic/medic-webapp).